Diocese of Brooklyn: Sexual abuse

 In September 2018, the Diocese of Brooklyn agreed to a $27.5 million settlement for victims of sexual abuse by its clergy.
 In February 2019, the diocese published a list of 108 clergy who were credibly accused of committing sexual abuse, some of whom have also been convicted for their crimes.
 Along with the list, Bishop DiMarzio also issued a letter of apology, asking for forgiveness.

-In June 2020, the Federal Bureau of Investigation (FBI) arrested Reverend Francis Hughes, a priest serving in Queens, on child pornography charges and sex-related charges involving underage minors.
-In a separate case, the Vatican exonerated Bishop DiMarzio of allegations of sexual abuse dating back a half century.
-After an investigation led by former FBI Director Louis Freeh, the Congregation for the Doctrine of the Faith at the Vatican said that the accusations against DiMarzio were groundless.

-In April 2024, the diocese reached an agreement with New York Attorney General Letitia James to strengthen it policies for handling sexual abuse allegations against priests.
-The changes included the appointment of a secular, independent monitor to observe how the diocese handles its reporting of abuse.

 Parishes

 As of 2025, the Diocese of Brooklyn operates 185 parishes and 211 churches to serve 1.5 million Catholic residents.

+Cemeteries

+Catholic Cemeteries of the Diocese of Brooklyn operates four diocesan cemeteries: